iv-org/documentation/docs/companion-installation.md

 After installation take a look at the [Post-install steps](#post-install-configuration).

+>[!Note]
-Note: Any [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) or [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) provider/software (Heroku, YunoHost, Repli...) are unsupported.
+> Any [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) or [SaaS](https://en.wikipedia.org/wiki/Software_as_a_service) provider/software (Heroku, YunoHost, Repli...) are unsupported.
 Use them at your own risk.
 They **WILL** cause problems with Invidious and might even suspend your account for "abuse" since Invidious is heavy, bandwidth intensive and technically a proxy (and most providers don't like them).
 If you use one and want to report an issue, please mention which one you use.

-# WARNING about this doc
+>[!WARNING]

-This documentation is temporary and will explain you how to test Invidious companion.
+> This documentation is temporary and will explain the process for testing Invidious companion.
 Invidious companion is currently in testing in the master branch.

-And if you are using a reverse proxy then make sure to read again the post install because you have new routes to add!
+> If you are using a reverse proxy then make sure to double check the [Post-install steps](#post-install-configuration) because you have new routes to add!

 ## Hardware requirements